 Adrian joined Watsi on March 12th, 2013.
-1,771 other people also joined Watsi on that day!
-Adrian's most recent donation traveled 5,400 miles to support Dib, an elderly rice farmer from Cambodia, to fund cataract surgery so he can be independent.
+1,770 other people also joined Watsi on that day!
+Adrian's most recent donation traveled 5,300 miles to support Stravensky, a future engineer from Haiti, to fund heart surgery.

 Adrian has funded healthcare for 117 patients in 12 countries.